Skip to main content

 Skip Upcoming Events widget

 Join Our Monthly Movie Discussion!
-This month's featured films are "The Hunting Party (2007)" and "Sabrina (1995)".
+This month's featured films are "Collateral Beauty (2016)" and "Sphere (1998)".
 Both are available to stream on Kanopy through Calvert Library.
 Watch one or both movies before the event, then join us for a lively discussion on Monday night!
 Register now to receive the Zoom link by email an hour before the event begins.

 Looking for a writers' group?
 All writers and would-be writers are welcome to come for critique & camaraderie.